theophile-lt/gpt2-vision-language/README.md

 I obtained the following results:
 — Built a **124M-parameter GPT-2 decoder**, following Andrej Karpathy’s 10-lecture series, trained it on **FineWeb-Edu (10B tokens)**, and reached **30% HellaSwag accuracy** after ~2 days on my GPU.
 — Fine-tuned the model on **COCO 2017** for image captioning; after  **3 hours of training (1 epoch)** for each architecture, captions were already coherent with meaningful semantic content.
-More details about the architectures, results, and installation are provided below.
+More details about the architectures, results, and method are provided below.

 ---